SDSUAIClub25-26/workshops/HandTrackingCV/README.md

 ## Step 1: Install Python 3.11.9

 ### Windows
+1. Set up pyenv on your environment (check this [README](https://github.com/pyenv-win/pyenv-win) for how to do so)
+2. Download python version
 1. Go to [python.org/downloads](https://www.python.org/downloads/)
 2. Download Python 3.11.9 for Windows
 3. **Important**: During installation, check "Add Python to PATH"